-For developers it's not always easy to get the cloud environments they need for their projects.
-Manual processes for approving and provisioning their requests are time consuming and costly.
+For developers, it's not always easy to get the cloud environments they need for their projects.
+Manual processes for approving and provisioning their requests are time-consuming and costly.

 Projects exceeding budget

-Budgeting cloud projects is common; Without the right cost management it might not be possible to get an early warning on projects that might run out of budget.
+Budgeting cloud projects is common; Without the right cost management, it might not be possible to get an early warning on projects that might run out of budget.
 Shutting down cloud resources on a project because it's exceeding budget is no option and so it drives cloud costs up.

 Why Cloud Cost Management is so Important

-Cloud usage is an ever increasing factor in most enterprises.
+Cloud usage is an ever-increasing factor in most enterprises.
 The advantages seem clear - and they are - but the organization needs to adapt to and keep up with these advantages: Rapid scalability, pay-per-use, automation, overall agility - all this needs proper cloud governance to come into effect without exploding costs.

-At the beginning of an organization's cloud transformation the topic might not seem as pressing - but that's actually the right time to lay the organizational and technical foundation for cost-effective growth to avoid costly surprises further down the road.
+At the beginning of an organization's cloud transformation, the topic might not seem as pressing - but that's actually the right time to lay the organizational and technical foundation for cost-effective growth to avoid costly surprises further down the road.

 Is Cloud Cost Management an Issue for Businesses?

 A recent survey revealed that cutting cloud costs is the top priority for companies' cloud strategy.
-They face growing invoices from their cloud service providers and the lack of insight into those costs have considerable financial consequences.
-Most companies expected their cloud budget to increase by 10 to 25 percent in 2020 while considering the applications they deploy to the cloud as "mission critical".
+They face growing invoices from their cloud service providers and the lack of insight into those costs has considerable financial consequences.
+Most companies expected their cloud budget to increase by 10 to 25 percent in 2020 while considering the applications they deploy to the cloud as "mission-critical".
 That makes it critical for business success to put the budget increase to good use and not waste it on hidden and avoidable costs in their cloud organization.

 Why a lot of Companies are Struggeling with Cloud Costs

 Not utilizing the advantages of the cloud means real competitive disadvantages and poses a risk to business success - that's for sure.
-But going on that journey to the cloud, transforming the organization and moving workload out of data centers is not an easy task and must not be rushed.
+But going on that journey to the cloud, transforming the organization, and moving workload out of data centers is not an easy task and must not be rushed.

 Some companies ran for the cloud and with time came the shocking suprise of mounting costs.